Open-Cascade-SAS/OCCT/dox/overview/overview.md

   * Stl
   * Vrml

-See \subpage samples_csharp_occt "Readme" for details.
+See \subpage samples_csharp_occt "C# sample Readme" for details.

 There is also another C# example with the same functionality, which demonstrates the integration of Direct3D Viewer into .NET applications using WPF front end.

-See \subpage samples_csharp_direct3d "Readme" for details.
+See \subpage samples_csharp_direct3d "Direct3D C# sample Readme" for details.

 @subsubsection OCCT_OVW_SECTION_7_3_4 Android